Pabloanm/products-restapi/README.md

-# This is a simple REST API
+# This is a simple example on how REST API works
 Methods: GET, POST; PUT, PATCH, DELETE

 # Test
 Use Insomnia or Postman to test endpoints

-# Endpoints
+# Endpoints CRUD
 - Get http://127.0.0.1:4000/products
 - Get http://127.0.0.1:4000/products/<string:product_name>
 - Post http://127.0.0.1:4000/products